GervinFung/SimpleParallelChessAI/README.md

 6. Choose AI level from 1 to 5
 7. Show captured piece
 8. Show AI thinking progress bar
-9. Undo previous move(if AI move is undo, press its piece so AI can move again)
+9. Undo previous move

+NOTE: **if AI move is undo, press its piece so AI can move again**